janvgils/gqrx/README.md

 Gqrx is an open source software defined radio (SDR) receiver implemented using [GNU Radio](https://gnuradio.org) and the [Qt GUI toolkit](https://www.qt.io/).
-Currently it works on Linux and Mac with hardware supported by gr-osmosdr, including Funcube Dongle, RTL-SDR, Airspy, HackRF, BladeRF, RFSpace, USRP and SoapySDR.
+Currently it works on Linux and Mac with hardware supported by gr-osmosdr, including Funcube Dongle, RTL-SDR, HydraSDR RFOne, Airspy, HackRF, BladeRF, RFSpace, USRP and SoapySDR.

 Gqrx can operate as an AM/FM/SSB receiver with audio output or as an FFT-only